 What does it mean to be ready for school?
 Readiness is something you can support every day with your children.
-Families can help children at home during daily family routines like grocery shopping, laundry, drawing, reading stories, and telling stories.
+Families can help children at home during daily family routines like grocery shopping, laundry, drawing, and reading and telling stories.

 - Make sure your child gets enough sleep.
 Lack of sleep is one of the primary reasons children have difficulty in school.

-This requires some special preparation but there are simple things you can do at home to prepare children for the first day of school.
+There are simple things you can do at home to prepare children for the first day of school.

 - Come play in the playground - a great way to get exercise and feel comfortable at school.

 - Gather supplies: Do you have a backpack, snack bag/lunchbox?